ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 ### **3a.Android Auto Setup**

+> [!NOTE]
-> **Note:** From my experience and from what I heard, the YT Music RVX home screen will not load on Android Auto.
+> From my experience and from what I heard, the YT Music RVX home screen will not load on Android Auto.
 But you can start a song, playlist, or album from the app on your phone/tablet and you can then control it from Android Auto.

 Here's how to set it up: